Limited revelers return to Times Square to usher in 2022

 Last year’s ball drop was closed to the public because of the outbreak.

 COVID-19 cases in the U.S. have soared to their highest levels on record at over 265,000 per day on average.
-New York City reported a record number of new, confirmed cases — more than 39,590 — on Tuesday, according to New York state figures.
+New York City reported a record number of new, confirmed cases — nearly 44,000 — on Wednesday, according to New York state figures.

 But Mayor Bill de Blasio, who will relinquish oversight of the nation’s most populous city at the stroke of midnight, said the festivities at Times Square would “show the world that New York City is fighting our way through this.”

-Note: This story has been corrected to show that Brügger’s first name is Paulo, not Paolo.